China blames US for trade dispute, ‘unacceptable demands’

 “We still have sufficient room for fiscal and monetary policy maneuver” to maintain health of the Chinese economy amid frictions, it said.

-Wang Shaowen, vice commerce minister and deputy international trade representative, said China had been forced to “take forceful measures in response” to U.S. actions and denied China had backtracked on its earlier commitments.
+Wang said China had been forced to “take forceful measures in response” to U.S. actions and denied China had backtracked on its earlier commitments.

 “It is irresponsible of the U.S. to accuse and smear China,” Wang said.